SreeChandan2022/Secure-Image-Based-Data-Hiding-Using-Steganography/README.md

-# Secure-Image-Based-Data-Hiding-Using-Steganography

-# Image Steganography Using LSB Technique
+# Least Significant Bit (LSB) Image Steganography Method

 A Python-based steganography project that securely hides a secret message within an image using the Least-Significant-Bit (LSB) encoding technique.